Barnes VOR-TX ammo is the company's line of factory ammunition incorporating their famed copper Triple Shock X bullets.

 Additionally, Barnes manufactures their VOR-TX rifle ammo in .300 AAC Blackout loaded with either a 110gr TAC-TX FB or a 120gr TAC-TX BT bullet and in .338 Lapua with their 280gr LRX BT bullet.

-They also produce the VOR-TX LR Rifle line of hunting ammunition, which is designed for shots out to 700 yards.
-This line of ammo utilizes the LRX BT bullet and is available in 6mm Creedmoor, 6.5mm Creedmoor, .270 Winchester, 7mm Remington Magnum, 7mm Remington Ultra Mag, .300 Win Mag, .300 Remington Ultra Mag, .338 Remington Ultra Mag, and .375 Remington Ultra Mag.
+In addition to their regular VOR-TX line, Barnes also produces the VOR-TX LR Rifle line of hunting ammunition, which is designed for shots out to 700 yards.
+This line of ammo utilizes the more aerodynamic LRX BT bullet and is available in 6mm Creedmoor, 6.5mm Creedmoor, .270 Winchester, 7mm Remington Magnum, 7mm Remington Ultra Mag, .30-06 Springfield, .300 Winchester Magnum, .300 Remington Ultra Mag, .338 Remington Ultra Mag, and .375 Remington Ultra Mag.

-Additionally, Barnes also manufactures their VOR-TX Safari line of hunting ammo, which is designed for use in big bore rifles on the biggest and toughest species of game on the planet and utilizes the TSX FB and Banded Solid Bullets.
+Additionally, Barnes also manufactures their VOR-TX Safari line of hunting ammo, which is designed for use in big bore rifles on the biggest and toughest species of game on the planet.
+This ammunition utilizes the TSX FB and Banded Solid Bullets.
 It's currently sold in .375 H&H, .416 Remington Magnum, .416 Rigby, .458 Winchester Magnum, .458 Lott, .470 Nitro Express, and .500 Nitro Express.

-Interestingly enough, Barnes produces their Barnes VOR-TX Euro line of rifle ammo designed to meet CIP (instead of SAAMI) specifications for the European market.
-This ammo utilizes the TTSX bullet and is available in 7x64mm Brenneke, .308 Winchester, .30-06 Springfield, 8x57mm Mauser, and 9.36x62mm Mauser.
+At the same time, Barnes produces their Barnes VOR-TX Euro line of rifle ammo designed to meet CIP (instead of SAAMI) specifications for the European hunting market.
+This ammo utilizes the TTSX bullet and is available in 7x64mm Brenneke, .308 Winchester, .30-06 Springfield, 8x57mm Mauser, and 9.3x62mm Mauser.

 Finally, in addition to their rifle ammunition, Barnes also manufactures VOR-TX handgun ammunition loaded with either their TAC-XP or XPB bullets in .357 Magnum, 10mm Automatic, .41 Remington Magnum, .44 Remington Magnum, .45 Colt and .454 Casull.